pfheatwole/thesis/source/canopy_geometry.rst

     * Intuitive

     * Preferably map easily onto the most readily-available summary values (like span).
-It needs to make it easy to work with technical specs.
+It needs to make it easy to work with available wing data (technical specs, measurable quantities like flat span, etc).

   * When I say a good parametrization should be *intuitive*, I mean that it should match what you notice when you glance at a wing.
 The arc, the